ninanina19/Expense-App-Project-04/README.md

 # Expense-App-Project-04
 This is an expense application creation project.
 This application is used for input and get report of expenses.
-It has the form to input and the report to monitor the expenses.
+Therefore the application has the form to input and the report to monitor the expenses.
 This application was developed using **Zoho Creator**, which can be accessed by web or mobile phone.

 ### Application Screenshots
 <details>